AGB (General Terms and Conditions)

 1. scope of application

-2. The General Terms and Conditions for the Hotel Industry 2006 ("AGBH 2006") shall apply exclusively to accommodation services provided by the innkeeper.
+2. The General Terms and Conditions for the Hotel Industry 2006 ("AGBH 2006") shall apply exclusively to accommodation services provided by the Innkeeper.

 2. definitions of terms